Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Preliminaries

-\textbf{Connecting $k$-WL to GNNs} A GNN ${\cal A} : \mathbb{G} \to \mathbb{R}^{d_\text{out}}$ is a neural network that maps a graph ${\cal G}$ to $d_\text{out}$-dimensional real-valued node representations $\left( h_i \right)_{i \in {\cal V}}$ or a single whole-graph representation $h_{\cal G}$ (depending on whether the task is node or graph-level).
-Numerous GNN architectures have been proposed, including GCN, GIN, GraphSAGE, and GAT \cite{Sato2020ASO}.
+A GNN ${\mathcal A} : \mathbb{G} \to \mathbb{R}^{d_\text{out}}$ is a neural network that maps a graph ${\mathcal G}$ in the space of all graphs $\mathbb{G}$ to $d_\text{out}$-dimensional real-valued node representations $\left( h_i \right)_{i \in {\mathcal V}}$ or a single whole-graph representation $h_{\mathcal G}$ (depending on whether the task is node or graph-level).
+Numerous GNN architectures have been proposed, including GCN \cite{Kipf:2016tc}, GIN \cite{xu2018how}, GraphSAGE \cite{hamilton2017}, and GAT \cite{Velickovic2018GraphAN}.
 The \textit{architecture} of a GNN comprises the operations in each layer and the types of activations between layers, but not the number of layers or parameter values.
 In contrast, an \textit{instantiation} of an architecture includes a specific number of layers and particular parameter values.